-Costs to obtain a contract and incremental costs to fulfill the Company's customer arrangements are expensed as incurred, as the amortization period is less than one year.
+Incremental costs to fulfill the Company's customer arrangements are expensed as incurred, as the amortization period is less than one year.

 The Company's sales are net of value added tax ("VAT") and business tax and surcharges collected on behalf of tax authorities in respect of product sales.
 VAT and business tax and surcharges collected from customers, net of VAT paid for purchases, is recorded as a liability in the consolidated balance sheets until it is paid to the tax authorities.